Shaban-Eissa/Javascript-Internals/implement-memory-internal.md

 Debugging Node.js Memory Leaks
 ------------------------------

 In this section, you will learn how to debug the application to identify the memory leak source and fix it permanently.
 Starting with Node.js v11.13.0 or higher, you can use `writeHeapSnapshot()` method of the [`v8`](https://nodejs.org/api/v8.html)  module to take a heap snapshot as your application is running.
-If you are using a Node.js version lower than v11.13, use the [heapdump](https://www.npmjs.com/package/heapdump)  package instead or [v8-profiler-next] (https://www.npmjs.com/package/v8-profiler-next).
+If you are using a Node.js version lower than v11.13, use the [heapdump](https://www.npmjs.com/package/heapdump)  package instead.

 Once the snapshots have been taken, you can load them in the Chrome DevTools.
 The DevTools have a memory panel that allows you to load heap snapshots, compare them, and give you a summary of the memory usage.